Azure/Azure-Verified-Modules/docs/content/contributing/terraform/terraform-contribution-flow/_index.md

 {{< mermaid class="text-center" >}}
 flowchart TD
 A(<a href='/Azure-Verified-Modules/contributing/terraform/terraform-contribution-flow/#1-fork-the-module-source-repository'>1.
 Fork the module source repository </a>)
-B(<a href='/Azure-Verified-Modules/contributing/terraform/terraform-contribution-flow/#2-setup-your-github-repository'>2.
-Setup your GitHub repository</a>)
-C(<a href='/Azure-Verified-Modules/contributing/terraform/terraform-contribution-flow/#3-setup-your-azure-test-environment'>3.
+B(<a href='/Azure-Verified-Modules/contributing/terraform/terraform-contribution-flow/#3-setup-your-azure-test-environment'>2.
 Setup your Azure test environment </a>)
-D(<a href='/Azure-Verified-Modules/contributing/terraform/terraform-contribution-flow/#4-configure-your-ci-environment'>4.
-Configure CI environment </a><br> For module tests)
-E(<a href='/Azure-Verified-Modules/contributing/terraform/terraform-contribution-flow/#5-implement-your-contribution'>5.
-Implement your contribution </a><br> For module tests)
+C(<a href='/Azure-Verified-Modules/contributing/terraform/terraform-contribution-flow/#5-implement-your-contribution'>3.
+Implement your contribution </a>)
-F{<a href='/Azure-Verified-Modules/contributing/terraform/terraform-contribution-flow/#6-run-pre-commit-checks'>6.
+D{<a href='/Azure-Verified-Modules/contributing/terraform/terraform-contribution-flow/#6-run-pre-commit-checks'>4.
 Pre-commit Checks <br> succesful?</a>}
-G(<a href='/Azure-Verified-Modules/contributing/terraform/terraform-contribution-flow/#7-create-a-pull-request-to-the-upstream-repository'>7.
+E(<a href='/Azure-Verified-Modules/contributing/terraform/terraform-contribution-flow/#7-create-a-pull-request-to-the-upstream-repository'>5.
 Create a pull request to the upstream repository</a>)
 A --> B
 B --> C
 C --> D
+D -->|yes|E
-D --> E
+D -->|no|C
-F -->|yes|G
-F -->|no|E
 {{< /mermaid >}}

 <br>